 Add Social Accounts

 Once you’re done with the first step, you’ve now entered Social Champ’s dashboard.
 If you’re a new user, don’t worry, we’re ready to get you onboard in a few simple steps.
 Click ‘Add’ to add the social network you want.

 Let’s begin with a Facebook page.

 Login to your Facebook account, choose the page you want to link, click on done.
 Once your Facebook page is connected, you can see it in the dashboard.
 Connect more accounts like this.
-Social Champ supports Facebook pages and groups (you need to have admin access to pages and groups), Twitter profiles, LinkedIn profiles, and company pages, Pinterest boards, Instagram profiles (personal and business accounts), and Google My Business account.
+Social Champ supports Facebook pages and groups (you need to have admin access to pages and groups), Twitter profiles, LinkedIn profiles, and company pages, Pinterest boards, Instagram profiles (personal and business accounts), and Google Business Profile account.

 Write Anything You Want to Post